Richard Jefferson: Broadcasting career

 On October 16, 2018, Jefferson joined the YES Network as the Nets' game and studio analyst.
-He also appears as a basketball analyst on FS1, ESPN, and the Pac-12 Network.
+He has also appeared as a basketball analyst on FS1 and the Pac-12 Network.
+Jefferson joined ESPN in 2019 as an NBA analyst.

-During the 2017 season, Jefferson began co-hosting the podcast Road Trippin' alongside former Cavaliers sideline reporter and Lakers host Allie Clifton and teammate and close friend Channing Frye.
+During the 2017 season, Jefferson began co-hosting the podcast Road Trippin alongside former Cavaliers sideline reporter and Lakers host Allie Clifton and teammate and close friend Channing Frye.
 Many of the podcast's first shows featured Jefferson's Cavs teammates and were recorded while on road trips.

+In 2025, ESPN named Jefferson to its lead NBA on ESPN broadcast team along with fellow analyst Tim Legler, play-by-play announcer Mike Breen, and on-court reporter Lisa Salters.

 Personal life

 Jefferson dated dancer and cheerleader Kesha Ni'cole Nichols for five years.
 Jefferson and Nichols were engaged to be married on two occasions, but Jefferson broke off the engagement both times.
-The couple was scheduled to be married on July 11, 2009 at the Mandarin Oriental; however, Jefferson called off the wedding the night before it was scheduled to occur.
+The couple was scheduled to be married on July 11, 2009, at the Mandarin Oriental; however, Jefferson called off the wedding the night before it was scheduled to occur.

-On July 11, 2022, the NBA announced that Jefferson would be a referee for the second quarter of the Knicks-Blazers game at the 2022 NBA Summer League.
+On July 11, 2022, the NBA announced that Jefferson would be a referee for the second quarter of the Knicks–Blazers game at the 2022 NBA Summer League.